jay23606/file-browser/README.md

 ﻿### File Browser

-File browser application that allows users to browse, search, upload, delete, and create new folders on a local server.
-The application uses .NET endpoints for file operations.
+A lightweight, interactive web-based file browser that allows users to manage server-side files and folders directly from the browser.
+The interface supports standard file operations like browsing, uploading, renaming, deleting, copying, and moving files or folders.
+Users can also search for files using wildcard patterns, and the entire browser is contained within a dialog element for easy integration into larger applications.
+Double-clicking enables inline renaming of files and folders, and all actions are reflected in real time.

 ![screenshot](screenshot.png)